Asqatasun/Asqatasun/docs/userdoc-assisted-audit.md

 For all the remaining *Not Tested* tests, you can define humanly the result.

 To speed up you work you may want to treat a given theme, or leverage the Pre-Qualified results.
-Those ones are results for which Tanaguru does not have enought clues to state a definitive results, but can bring information that may help the auditor.
+Those ones are results for which Asqatasun does not have enought clues to state a definitive results, but can bring information that may help the auditor.

 For each remaining tests you have to choose a definitive result (Passed, Failed